-As a final robustness check, we measured the heterogeneity in learning rates with respect to individual demographic characteristics and compared those results with the findings reported in other papers about the heterogeneity of biases in expected inflation.
-Figure 7 presents this heterogeneity by computing the learning rates for different subgroups of the population (panel A for the United States and panel B for Argentina).
-Overall, the direction of the effects is identical across the two countries, with learning rates being lower for male, educated, and older individuals, although the differences tend to be more pronounced in Argentina than in the United States in terms of economic and statistical significance.27 This heterogeneity in learning rates is consistent with the evidence discussed in existing literature, for example, showing that female, less educated, and younger individuals from the United States tend to be less informed about inflation and have more biased inflation expectations (Bruine de Bruin, van der Klaauw, and Topa 2011; Malmendier and Nagel 2016; and Armantier et al. 2016).
+As a final robustness check, we can measure the heterogeneity in learning rates with respect to individual demographic characteristics, and compare those results with the findings reported in other papers about the heterogeneity of biases in expected inflation.
+Figure 7 presents this heterogeneity, by computing the learning rates for different subgroups of the population (panel (a) for United States and panel (b) for Argentina).
+Overall, the direction of the effects is identical across the two countries, with learning rates being lower for males, educated and older individuals, although the differences tend to be more pronounced in Argentina than in the United States in terms of economic and statistical significance.26 This heterogeneity in learning rates is consistent

-27 Females have larger learning rates than males: 0.719 for females compared to 0.702 for males in the United States (p-value of the difference = 0.81), and 0.519 compared to 0.432 in Argentina (p-value = 0.07).
-Individuals with a college degree sometimes have lower learning rates than individuals without such degree: 0.715 for college graduates compared to 0.716 for nongraduates for the United States (p-value = 0.99), and 0.4 compared to 0.535 for Argentina (p-value < 0.01).
-Older subjects (those older than 35 years old) have lower learning rates than their younger counterparts: 0.586 for the older compared to 0.750 for the younger for the United States (p-value = 0.03), and 0.469 compared to 0.535 for Argentina (p-value = 0.16).
+$^{^{26}}$ Females have larger learning rates than males: 0.719 for females compared to 0.702 for males in the United States (p-value of the difference of 0.81), and 0.519 compared to to 0.432 in Argentina (p-value=0.07).
+Individuals with a college degree sometimes have lower learning rates than individuals without such degree: 0.715 for college graduates compared to 0.716 for non-graduates for the United States (p-value=0.99), and 0.4 compared to 0.535 with the evidence discussed in existing literature, for example, showing that females, less educated and younger individuals from the United States tend to be less informed about inflation and have more biased inflation expectations (Bruine de Bruin et al., 2011; Malmendier and Nagel, 2016; Armantier et al., 2016).

-III.
-The Supermarket Experiment
+4 The Supermarket Experiment

-A. Remaining Hypotheses to Be Tested
+4.1 Remaining Hypotheses to be Tested